greenpeace/gp-intellectual-property-rights-tracking/gp-techlab-alisearchbot/src/README.md

 ## You may have to alter the IAM if you can not get the function to work
 gcloud functions add-iam-policy-binding <function name> --region=<region> --member=allUsers --role=roles/cloudfunctions.invoker

-## Requests-html library
+## Puppeteer library
-The AliExpress bot uses the requests-html library to deal with javascript websites.
-Running the render function the first time will install Chromium, an open source Chrome webdriver It searches tags on the webpage based on CSS selectors.
+Puppeteer can scrape dynamic javascript websites.